Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 - Get Collection: It would be nice to have the collection endpoint filter by something, this could be type, name, or price.
 - No way to see total collection value
 - /collection/{user_id}/get/{type}:I would recommend making the input case insensitive.
 I was confused after I opened a pack got a Vulpix and tried to check my fire type pokemon and got an empty list when I passed in 'fire'.
 It should be as easy as adding a lower() call to check if the input and a database entry matches.
+- It would be helpful to add an endpoint that returns all the current types of cards that exist so users know which card types they can search for
+- It would be cool to have a total estimated value of my collection as a user in order to see if I should sell, and I can build on my collection and try to get more valuable cards.
+- It would be nice to see other users' collections or total collection value.
+Maybe a leaderboard or general way to inspect the collections of others.
+- While I don't think it's a pressing matter, the endpoint naming isn't consistent across the API:
+- The longer files are documented in a clear, concise manner, but the shorter ones could use a little more documentation.
+For instance battle.py, collection.py, display.py could use a small documentation touch up.
+- Some of the error messages, like when there is an invalid card name, are not specific.
+The error messages could be clearer and more targeted to each endpoint.
+- The error messages across endpoints are inconsistent and not very detailed.
+For example:

 ### collection.py has been updated for the above review comments